realworldocaml/book/en/compiler-backend.md

 ```

 These results confirm our earlier performance hypothesis obtained from
 inspecting the lambda code.
-The shortest running time comes from the exhaustive
+The shortest running time comes from the small conditional
 pattern match and polymorphic variant pattern matching is the slowest.
 There
 isn't a hugely significant difference in these examples, but you can use the
 same techniques to peer into the innards of your own source code and narrow